 Alex engages the public with his research and scientific topics of interest on a national and local level.

 "The passion for what he does was apparent and hopefully very inspiring to students"

 Feedback for Alex at a Public Engagement event

-Alex is an organic chemist with a focus on carbohydrate chemistry deployed on polymer and nanoparticle scaffolds.
+Alex is a WIHEA fellow and organic chemist with a focus on carbohydrate chemistry deployed on polymer and nanoparticle scaffolds.
 His work is used in the design of protein-free medical diagnostic devices.
 He is also a trained XPS user and teaches lab-focussed spectroscopy in undergraduate workshops and labs.
 He was awarded his Fellowship of the Higher Education Academy, MRSC and MRSB as a PhD student.
 Alongside his research, Alex is a Student Representative with a strong focus on removing educational barriers before and at university.
 Alex co-chairs, alongside Dr Bo Kelestyn, a group researching issues around diversity in STEM - specifically focused on how to decolonise STEM teaching and support women in STEM.
 Through this work Alex has supported and written for the Diversity Book Club initiative.

 Alex grew up in Essex, attending Westcliff High School for Boys for his GCSEs and A-Levels (Biology, Chemistry, Physics and History).
 He recieved his first class undergraduate masters degree in Chemical Biology from the University of Warwick Department of Chemistry.
 His final masters year thesis focused on glycosylation systems in prokaryotes as homologues of eukaryotes, under the supervision of Dr. M. Tosin.
 This work involved structural and functional studies utilising site-directed mutagenesis and activity assays.